Jurkyy/ascii_shooter/BLOG.md

 opt-level = 3
 ```

 The `dynamic_linking` feature is crucial during development - it cuts rebuild times from 30+ seconds to under 2 seconds after the initial compile.
 Bevy is a big crate.
+Perhaps a fun step in this journey could be rewriting the needed components of Bevy in my own "engine" crate?

 ### App Structure